jkguzzo/comp423-course-notes/docs/tutorials/go-setup.md

 git init
 ```

 The last step in creating a repository is creating a README file.
-A README file is the first point of documentation in a project that contains an overview about the project, including its purpose, how to use it, and any other key details someone unfamiliar with the project would need to know.
+A README file is the first point of documentation in a project that contains an overview about the project, including its purpose, how to use it, and any other key details someone unfamiliar with the project would need to know. **Feel free to edit this file as you like as you continue coding.
+A good practice is to add the author (that you!), purpose, and usage for your project.**

 To do this, type in the following commands: